RSachinShetty/scenario-examples/Storage-10%/pod-svc/intro.md

 <br>

-### These are most commonly asked question on Storage
+### These are most commonly asked question on Services & Networking